ciaralynch72/CI-Project-1/README.md

 4. People who wish to support the local economy
 5. People who are interested in contributing to making the locality more substainable

-What these users are looking for:
+What the users are looking for:

 1. Information about when and where the farmers market is on
 2. To be able find out more information by signing up to join the community